-The provisions of Regulation 19-445.2040 shall apply to implement the requirements of Section 11-35-1530(2), Public Notice.
+The provisions of Regulations 19-445.2030B and 19-445.2040 shall apply to implement the requirements of Section 11-35-1530 (2), Public Notice.

-B. Receipt and Safeguarding of Proposals.
+B. Receipt, Safeguarding, and Disposition of Proposals.

-The provisions of Regulation 19-445.2045 shall apply for the receipt and safeguarding of proposals.
+The provisions of Regulation 19-445.2045 shall apply to competitive sealed proposals.

 C. Receipt of Proposals.

-The provisions of Regulation 19-445.2050(B) shall apply to the receipt and safeguarding of proposals.
+The provisions of Regulation 19-445.2050(B) shall apply to competitive sealed proposals.
 For the purposes of implementing Section 11-35-1530(3), Receipt of Proposals, the following requirements shall be followed:

 - (1) Proposals shall be opened publicly by the procurement officer or his designee in the presence of one or more witnesses at the time and place designated in the request for proposals.
 Proposals and modifications shall be time-stamped upon receipt and held in a secure place until the established due date.
 After the date established for receipt of proposals, a Register of Proposals shall be prepared which shall include for all proposals the name of each offeror, the number of modifications received, if any, and a description sufficient to identify the item offered.
 The Register of Proposals shall be certified in writing as true and accurate by both the person opening the proposals and the witness.
 The Register of Proposals shall be open to public inspection only after the issuance of an award or notification of intent to award, whichever is earlier.
 Proposals and modifications shall be shown only to State personnel having a legitimate interest in them and then only on a "need to know" basis.
-Contents and the identity of competing offers shall not be disclosed during the process of opening by state personnel. - (2) As provided by the solicitation, offerors must visibly mark all information in their proposals that they consider to be exempt from public disclosure.
+Contents and the identity of competing offers shall not be disclosed during the process of opening by state personnel. - (2) As provided by the solicitation, offerors must visibly mark all information in their proposals that they consider to be exempt from public disclosure. - D. [Repealed] - E. Clarifications and Minor Informalities in Proposals.

-D. [Repealed]

-E. Clarifications and Minor Informalities in Proposals.

-The provisions of Sections Section 11-35-1520(8) and 11-35-1520(13) shall apply to competitive sealed proposals.
+The provisions of Section 11-35-1520(13) shall apply to competitive sealed proposals.